 Trevor 'Turbo' Brown

-Turbo creates his works based on his connection to the Australian landscape and the flora and fauna that make it their home.
+Turbo created his works based on his connection to the Australian landscape and the flora and fauna that make it their home.
+Turbo Sadly passed away in January, 2017.

-Basing himself in Melbourne for the last 12 years has brought an urban edge to Turbo’s work, to accompany his memories of the bush and travelling Victoria.
+Basing himself in Melbourne for the last 15 years - brought an urban edge to Turbo’s work, to accompany his memories of the bush and travelling Victoria.

 The engaging and often multifarious narrative that Turbo constructs within his paintings of animals and country embody Turbo’s life experience and feelings.
 He is not just painting animals, he is representing his family and his friends through them, the canvas and the remarkable use of colour creates a space to explore his personal and reflective practice.